Shasha Nakhai | Founder & Co-President

 Rich is repped by Great North Artists in Canada, and Echo Lake Entertainment in the US.

-Kenya-Jade Pinto is an Indo-Kenyan-Canadian storyteller and National Geographic Explorer.
+Kenya-Jade Pinto is an Indo-Kenyan-Canadian documentary photographer, filmmaker, and lawyer.
 She grew up chasing crabs on the Kenyan coast, before moving to Alberta’s foothills as a teen.
-Kenya-Jade’s hyphenated worldview informs her work, where she focuses on non-fiction and narrative projects that navigate themes of displacement, belonging, and access to justice.
+Her hyphenated worldview informs her work where she focuses on non-fiction and narrative projects that navigate themes of displacement, belonging, and access to justice.